DarienLibrary/website_content/content/_finished/tax-help/tax-help.md

 <a name="Security"></a>

 ## VITA Security Protocol
-VITA can only implement best practices as no plan is 100% fail-safe, it is indeed of paramount importance that we use every available security protocol to provide the safest environment for our clients.
+VirtualVITA, Inc. has teamed up with Code for America to utilize it's IRS Nationally approved  "Get Your Refund Website".
+We strive to implement best practices and while no data security plan is 100% fail-safe, the following [Get Your Refund security protocols](http://dar.to/2Nuge75 "Get Your Refund security protocols") are in place to provide the safest environment for our clients:

-* VITA has [encrypted](https://dar.to/2xTGPCB "Encrypted") the form with a private key that will be shared ONLY by the IRS-Certified Group of Tax Preparers.
-* At the bottom of the welcome page, a message of "This Form is Encrypted" will show.
-This means that encryption has been enabled and that only individuals assigned the private key on their device will have access.
-* The VITA Virtual Site Coordinator is responsible for giving out the keys and if there is any indication that an issue may arise, the Coordinator will issue new private keys immediately.
-* VITA ensures that within a 24-hour period from the time we receive a submission to the time a final tax return is complete and filed, that the client's data is wiped clean from the form's secure database.
-Their goal is a swift turnaround, with no remaining data hanging around.
+* All taxpayer information provided through the website is stored in an encrypted database protected from external networks.
+* The intake website will not permit any network connections without strong encryption protocols.
+* All connections are encrypted using SSL (Secure Sockets Layer) certificates.
+* Use of Google Recaptcha to protect against malicious bots.
+* Utilization of a publicly registered domain name.
+* Implementation of an incident response plan that includes reporting security incidents to the IRS.
 </div>
 </div>